Universal Plug and Play: AV components

-Media server
+Media Server

 A UPnP AV media server is the UPnP-server ("master" device) that provides media library information and streams media-data (like audio/video/picture/files) to UPnP clients on the network.
 It is a computer system or a similar digital appliance that stores digital media, such as photographs, movies, or music and shares these with other devices.

-UPnP AV media servers provide a service to UPnP AV client devices, so-called control points, for browsing the media content of the server and request the media server to deliver a file to the control point for playback.
+UPnP AV media servers provide a service to UPnP AV client devices, so-called control points, for browsing the media content of the server and requesting the media server to deliver a file to the control point for playback.

 UPnP media servers are available for most operating systems and many hardware platforms.
 UPnP AV media servers can either be categorized as software-based or hardware-based.
 Software-based UPnP AV media servers can be run on a PC.
-Hardware-based UPnP AV media servers may run on any NAS devices or any specific hardware for delivering media, such as a DVR.
+Hardware-based UPnP AV media servers may run on any NAS device or any specific hardware for delivering media, such as a DVR.
 As of May 2008, there were more software-based UPnP AV media servers than there were hardware-based servers.